-This fast-paced five-day course provides learners with a comprehensive understanding of AM technology, its applications, and its implications both now and in the future.
+This fast-paced five-day course at MIT provides learners with a comprehensive understanding of additive manufacturing, its applications, and its implications both now and in the future.
 The course includes:

 - Hands-on lab activities involving both desktop and industrial-grade 3D printers for polymers and metals, addressing the full workflow from design to characterization.

-- Visits to local AM startups and an AM equipment provider/integrator.
+- Visits to local AM startups and an on-demand digital manufacturing facility.

 - A multidisciplinary team of speakers including MIT faculty, industry experts, and special guests.

 - Structured networking activities at several points throughout the week.

 The curriculum suits both beginners and experts in AM, and emphasizes both breadth and rigor.
 If you have questions, or would like to understand how this course might suit your interests, please contact Prof. John Hart (firstname.lastname@example.org) or Haden Quinlan (email@example.com).

 • Learn the fundamentals of additive manufacturing (AM) of metals, polymers, composites, and ceramics, along with those for emerging materials and structures (e.g., electronics, biological tissues).

 • Understand the operating principles, capabilities, and limitations of state-of-the-art AM methods, including laser powder bed fusion, fused deposition modeling, stereolithography, and material jetting.